Schofield Avenue Corridor Plan

 The village will use this Plan as a basis for making the following decisions:

-The Schofield Avenue Corridor Plan, drafted by Madison Planning Firm, MDRoffers, will be presented at a Joint Meeting of the Village Community Development Authority and Plan Commission at 6 p.m. on Tuesday, August 13, 2019.
-The meeting will be held at the Village Municipal Center, 5500 Schofield Avenue.
+The Schofield Avenue Corridor Plan, drafted by Madison Planning Firm, MDRoffers, was initially presented at a Joint Meeting of the Village Community Development Authority and Plan Commission on Tuesday, August 13, 2019.